Back-to-back Iowa Conference champions (2012, 2013)

-Joe Dunham is entering his fifth year as Central's head men's and women's cross country coach and is in his fifth season as head men's and women's track and field coach at Central.
+Joe Dunham was named the Central head men's and women's cross country coach and head men's and women's track and field coach in 2009.

 In 2009, his first year as cross country coach, Dunham piloted the Dutch women to their first NCAA Division III national team berth since 1981, guiding an unheralded squad to a 19th-place national finish.